isabella232/Specs-18/ODCM/index.md

 - a report showing project count and target count per Space
 - a report showing deployment counts (number of successful and failed deployments) per Space over a give timeframe

-If there are other metrics you think would be valuable, please let us know.
+If there are other metrics you think would be valuable, [please let us know via this issue](https://github.com/OctopusDeploy/Specs/issues/2).

 #### Implementation Details
 > <img style="float: left; padding-right: 20px" src="..\images\implementation-details.png" />